Land reform in Zimbabwe: Bush War and Lancaster House

 Southern Rhodesia's independence was finally recognised as the Republic of Zimbabwe on April 18, 1980.
 As Zimbabwe's first prime minister, Mugabe reaffirmed his commitment to land reform.
 The newly created Zimbabwean Ministry of Lands, Resettlement, and Redevelopment announced later that year that land reform would be necessary to alleviate overpopulation in the former TTLs, extend the production potential of small-scale subsistence farmers, and improve the standards of living of rural blacks.
 Its stated goals were to ensure abandoned or under-utilised land was being exploited to its fullest potential, and provide opportunities for unemployed, landless peasants.

-Post-independence

-Inequalities in land ownership were inflated by a growing overpopulation problem, depletion of over-utilised tracts, and escalating poverty in subsistence areas parallel with the under-utilisation of land on commercial farms.
-The predominantly white commercial sector used the labor of over 30% of the paid workforce and accounted for some 40% of exports.
-Its principal crops included sugarcane, coffee, cotton, tobacco and several varieties of high-yield hybrid maize.
-Both the commercial farms and the subsistence sector maintained large cattle herds, but over 60% of domestic beef was furnished by the former.
-In sharp contrast, the life of typical subsistence farmers was difficult, and their labour poorly rewarded.
-As erosion increased, the ability of the subsistence sector to feed its adherents diminished greatly.